 The number of colors has been reduced, white space increased and of course the new sidebar made it possible to remove the drop down menus, which were hard to use on mobile.
 The side bar also allowed us to add more information without complicating the user interface.
 Of course it shows a nice, big preview of the file and we added an activity view per file.
 In future releases we plan to add more functionality like comments and tags and the side bar has been designed so that apps can add their own panels.
 This also shows that design is not about ‘dumbing down’ the user interface, rather about making it smarter.

 ownCloud design is done by community: conversation and dialogue.
 This isn’t always easy as personal preferences can cloud judgment and it is easy to over or under estimate how important something is based on a tiny sample.
 It is therefore important to maintain a focus and bias toward simplicity; unless it is abundantly clear something is needed, it is left out.
 Sometimes, apps can fill the gap and if they turn out to be extremely popular the functionality can be added to ownCloud properly.
 It is this bias, combined with a willingness to put in real thought and effort in finding a clever, more optimal solution, which has kept, and continues to keep, ownCloud a well-designed open source app.

 As “Jay-C” shared in the ownCloud design rap, you’re invited to join the ownCloud design team and help make ownCloud better!
-Check out the design page and join us on " target="_blank" rel="noopener noreferrer">#owncloud-design on freenode (webchat).
+Check out the design page and join us on " target="_blank" rel="noopener noreferrer nofollow">#owncloud-design on freenode (webchat).